freerange/pair-programming-presentation/presentation.md

 * Summarise some of the lengthy notes/quotes we currently have

 * The practices supported by pairing are probably more relevant/useful - it might be better to have these first or even delete the other ones.

+* Come up with questions we can ask at the end to guage interest in pairing - do the team want to do more, less, the same?